Learn the Signs and Symptoms of Alcohol Abuse and Alcoholism

 How do we know that someone has an alcohol addiction?
 It’s not any one thing, action or behavior.
 Substance abuse counselors look at a combination of factors to determine if someone has an alcohol dependency or addiction.
 These factors usually form a pattern of behaviors, which include:

-- Consequences – The person experiences negative consequences from their use but continues to use anyway.
+- Consequences of Alcoholism – The person experiences negative consequences from their use but continues to use anyway.

-- Progression – The consequences of use get more severe over the course of time but do not stop the person from using.
+- Progression of Alcoholism – The consequences of use get more severe over the course of time but do not stop the person from using.

 How to spot the warning signs of alcohol abuse